quixio/quix-docs/docs/platform/what-is-quix.md

 * Have abstracted access to underlying broker infrastructure, including fully-managed Kafka topics.
 * Access the Quix serverless compute environment for hosting your web-based real-time streaming applications.
 * Connect existing web applications and IoT clients.
-* Access the real-time data catalogue, which is a time-series database.

 ![quix](./images/architecture.png)